mapillary/mapillary-js/MIGRATING.md

 To simplify working with the edges the `sequenceedgeschanged` and `spatialedgeschanged` events on the `Viewer` should be used.

 In the same way as before, the viewer will emit a `nodechanged` event every time the current node changes.
 Immediately after the `nodechanged` event it will emit the `sequenceedgeschanged` and `spatialedgeschanged` events containing the current edge statuses.
 At this point the edges may or may not be cached.
-If the sequence or spatial edges were not cached and are cached at a later point in time the `sequenceedgeschanged` and `spatialedgeschanged` events will fire respectively.
+If the sequence or spatial edges for the current node are cached or changed at a later point in time the `sequenceedgeschanged` and `spatialedgeschanged` events will fire respectively.

 The `sequenceedgeschanged` and `spatialedgeschanged` events always emit edge status objects related to the current node retrieved from the `nodechanged` event, never for any other nodes.